Acrimonious debate sparks calls for new rules to rein in Trump and questions about the format’s usefulness for voters

 While both candidates have agreed to participate in the debates scheduled for Oct.
 15 and Oct.
 22, there is pressure on all sides for changes to be made to the format before then.

-Biden campaign advisers said that he would attend the next two debates, tamping down speculation stoked by House Speaker Nancy Pelosi (D-Calif.) and others that he should not engage with Trump.
+Biden campaign advisers said that he would attend the next two debates, tamping down suggestions by House Speaker Nancy Pelosi (D-Calif.) and others that he should not engage with Trump.

 Still, Biden’s advisers have expressed their frustrations with the commission as they seek changes ahead of the Oct.
 15 town hall debate in Miami.

-“Our posture is the commission should probably fix this, and we hope they will,” said a Biden adviser, speaking on the condition of anonymity to discuss campaign strategy.
+“Our posture is, the commission should probably fix this, and we hope they will,” said a Biden adviser, speaking on the condition of anonymity to discuss campaign strategy.

-Biden himself on Wednesday suggested that moderators could control the use of the candidate’s microphones.
+Biden on Wednesday suggested that moderators could control the use of the candidate’s microphones.

-“Joe Biden is looking forward to the town hall in Miami,” said Kate Bedingfield, a Biden deputy campaign manager.
+“Joe Biden is looking forward to the town hall in Miami,” said Kate Bedingfield, a deputy campaign manager.
 “He’ll be focused on answering questions from the voters there, under whatever set of rules the commission develops to try to contain Donald Trump’s behavior.”

 Trump’s campaign objected to the idea of changes.